 Data will help you identify what's working and what's not.

-To get visibility into your cold email campaign performance, use an email marketing tool.
+For accurate email tracking and to get visibility into your cold email campaign performance, use an email marketing tool.

 An email marketing tool provides insights into open rates, click-through rates, and other key metrics.

 To get visibility into what happens beyond your emails, after a prospect clicks on a link you’ll need a sales collateral tool like Storydoc that tracks and reports how prospects engage with your content (a PDF will never be visible).